leoncvlt/loconotion/README.md

 On top of this, the script can take these optional arguments:

 ```
+  -h, --help            show this help message and exit
   --chromedriver CHROMEDRIVER
                         Use a specific chromedriver executable instead of the
                         auto-installing one
   --single-page         Only parse the first page, then stop
   --clean               Delete all previously cached files for the site before
+                        generating it
+  --clean-css           Delete previously cached .css files for the site
+                        before generating it
+  --clean-js            Delete previously cached .js files for the site before
                         generating it
   --non-headless        Run chromedriver in non-headless mode
   -v, --verbose         Increase output log verbosity